 Department store owner J.P.
 Merrick finds that several of his employees are unionizing to get more money and better working conditions.
 In order to find out who the organizers are, he gets a job at the store as a shoe salesman.
 Not realizing his true identity, he's befriended by Mary Jones and Joe O'Brien, the two ringleaders, and Elizabeth Ellis, a charming older woman with whom he develops a romance.
-Written by

 Daniel Bubbeo <firstname.lastname@example.org>

 It's the DEVIL OF A JOB hanging on to her halo!..When Miss Jones starts raising cain!
 (Print Ad-Pittsburgh Post-Gazette, ((Pittsburgh, Penna.))
 25 April 1941)

 Did You Know?

 The photo in the newspaper shows the storefront and you can clearly see, in two places, the name of the store is Neeley's.
 Minutes later, on Detective Higgins's note from the store's personnel head has the store name as Neely's.
 See more